xd009642/object-trustfall-adapter/doc/using_trustfall_stubgen.md

     Field getLocation received an invalid value for argument address: $addr
 ```

+In talking with Predrag

+> Ah, GraphQL variables don't work
+> You have to use literals for edge parameters
+> That's an open to-do item, and a surprising amount of work to get right

+Okay so with a simple change to use `format!` to generate a query string with
+the address in we now have a working query!

 ## Future Challenges

 I'd like to be able to query a function in an executable and get a control flow